- Barracuda Convertible

 That’s just less than the Town Hall modular, way fewer than Assembly Square, but more than many other modulars because of the level of interior detail I added.

-8. What is your favourite building technique or part/section that you’ve incorporated into your Product Idea?
+I guess that could be rationalised but I’ll leave that to LEGO to decide. - What is your favourite building technique or part/section that you’ve incorporated into your Product Idea?

 My favourite part of Fast Food Corner is how it looks like it’s grown, over many years, into its current setup.
 My aim was for the model to have buildings that looked believable and had a back story.